Fresno, Texas: Government and infrastructure

+The United States Postal Service operates the Fresno Post Office at 2723 Farm to Market Road 521.

 Fort Bend County does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.

 Education

 School age children in Fresno attend schools in the Fort Bend Independent School District.

 The community is within the East Division, controlling school board slots 5 through 7.
-As of 2008 the board members in the slots are Laurie Caldwell, Steve Smelley, and David Reitz, respectively.

-Two elementary schools, Lula Belle Goodman Elementary School and Burton Elementary School are located in Fresno's Teal Run neighborhood.
+School zones are as follows: Two elementary schools, Lula Belle Goodman Elementary School and Burton Elementary School are located in Fresno's Teal Run neighborhood.
 A third elementary school, Rosa Parks Elementary School, is in Fresno.
 A small portion is zoned to Heritage Road Elementary School, outside of Fresno.
-Some middle school students (grades 6–8) attend Lake Olympia Middle School and Hightower High School in Missouri City, while other Fresno students attend Billy Baines Middle School and Ridge Point High School in the nearby community of Sienna Plantation.
+Some middle school students (grades 6–8) attend Lake Olympia Middle School in Missouri City, while other Fresno students attend Billy Baines Middle School.
+Most of Fresno is zoned to Hightower High School in Missouri City, while some of it is zoned to Willowridge High School in Houston.

 Prior to the opening of Hightower, Elkins High School served Fresno.
+For a period, the majority of Fresno was in the Hightower zone.
+Prior to 2023, portions of Fresno were zoned to Ridge Point High School in Sienna (formerly Sienna Plantation).

+The Texas Legislature specifies that the Houston Community College (HCC) boundary includes "the part of the Fort Bend Independent School District that is not located in the service area of the Wharton County Junior College District and that is adjacent to the Houston Community College System District."
+Wharton College's boundary within FBISD is defined only as the City of Sugar Land and the ETJ of Sugar Land, and Fresno is not in the Sugar Land ETJ.
+Fresno is in HCC.